H4HWV2011/msjarvis-public-docs/thesis/03-mountainshares-dao.md

-As such, this chapter belongs to the **Governance and Community Infrastructure** tier: it defines the live DAO topology, the Caddy/auth perimeter, the pituitary regulator that sits above the DAO layer, the AU-02 impersonation defense, and the DGM governance hooks that constrain evolutionary self-modification at the DAO boundary — all as confirmed operational on **April 22, 2026**.
+As such, this chapter belongs to the **Governance and Community Infrastructure** tier: it defines the live DAO topology, the Caddy/auth perimeter, the pituitary regulator that sits above the DAO layer, the AU-02 impersonation defense, and the DGM governance hooks that constrain evolutionary self-modification at the DAO boundary — all confirmed operational on **April 22, 2026**.

 ---